Primary

 At the top of the curl, pull the rope ends apart and supinate your wrists (turn palms up) while squeezing your biceps.
 This end-range separation creates a powerful peak contraction that straight bar attachments cannot match.

-Want Rope Curl in your program?
+See where Rope Curl fits in your weekly plan

 Attach rope to low cable pulley.